-In constructing portfolios for the Global Equity, International Equity, International Small Companies, Institutional Emerging Markets, Chinese Equity, Frontier Emerging Markets, Emerging Markets ex China, international Developed Markets Equity and International Carbon Transition Equity Portfolios, Harding Loevner's portfolio managers select among the analyzed securities.
-In constructing portfolios for the Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, portfolio managers invest in companies recommended for purchase by Harding Loevner's analyst team.
+In constructing portfolios, Harding Loevner's portfolio managers select among the analyzed securities.
 The portfolio managers take into consideration the securities' predicted relative price performance, the timeliness and investment potential, the implications for portfolio risk of their selections, and the requirement to observe portfolio diversification guidelines, as applicable.

-A holding is reduced or removed from a Portfolio if and when it: (i) grows to too large a proportion of the portfolio, in terms of its impact on portfolio risk; (ii) becomes substantially overpriced in relation to its estimated value; (iii) fails to achieve the preestablished milestones for business (as opposed to share price) performance, including breach of trust by management; or (iv) is displaced by more compelling investment opportunities; and (v) with respect to the Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, is no longer recommended for purchase by the analyst team, or, in the judgment of the portfolio managers, necessary or appropriate to meet risk diversification and other guidelines established for the Portfolio.
+A holding is reduced or removed from a Portfolio if and when it: (i) grows to too large a proportion of the portfolio, in terms of its impact on portfolio risk; (ii) becomes substantially overpriced in relation to its estimated value; (iii) fails to achieve the pre-established milestones for business (as opposed to share price) performance, including breach of trust by management; or (iv) is displaced by more compelling investment opportunities.
 The Emerging Markets ex China Portfolio may gain exposure to the Chinese economy, as a consequence of the direct or indirect exposure that companies in which the Portfolio invests have to China.